Malena-duck/ada-template-website/README.md

 # <center> The Data </center>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We built our dataset from [CMU movies summary dataset](http://www.cs.cmu.edu/~ark/personas/), which contains diverse informations about the movies such as box office revenue, genre, release date, runtime, character descriptions, actors and synopsis.
 We completed this dataset using **Cinemagoer**, a python package for retrieving and managing the data of the **IMDb movie database**.
 This package was used to gain more complete information about the characters, the budget, box office, etc...
 We matched the IMDb movies to the Wikipedia ones using the titles of the movies and release date.

+So now let's have a look at what our dataset.

 ## <center> The Evolution of the Production of Movies </center>